SciCatProject/scichat-loopback/README.md

 - `RABBITMQ_EXCHANGE` [string] The RabbitMQ exchange.
 Defaults to `"amq.direct"`.
 - `RABBITMQ_ROUTING_KEY` [string] The RabbitMQ routing key.
 - `RABBITMQ_QUEUE` [string] The queue that the RabbitMQ consumer should listen to.
+- `DEFAULT_PASSWORD` [string] The default password for new SciChat users created from the RabbitMQ message queue

 ### Synapse